vinaykumarmmvk/ExcelToDb/README.md

 # ExcelToDb
-Data from excel is collected and inserted into the MongoDB using the python script.
+Data from myfile excel is collected and inserted into the InfluxDB using the excelToInfluxBhiveData python script.